dmccreary/it-managment-graph/docs/course-description.md

 ### Required Resources

-- Primary text: "Graph Databases for IT Management" (forthcoming)
+- Primary text: "Graph Databases for IT Management" ()
 - Access to graph database sandbox environment (Neo4j or similar)
 - Industry reports from Forrester, Gartner on IT management evolution